bishop-ai/bishop-ai/README.md

 [![Build Status](https://travis-ci.org/bishop-ai/bishop-ai.svg?branch=master)](https://travis-ci.org/bishop-ai/bishop-ai) [![GitQ](https://gitq.com/badge.svg)](https://gitq.com/bishop-ai/bishop-ai)

-Node based Virtual Assistant using natural language processing.
+JS based Virtual Assistant using natural language processing.

-Inspired by Siri, the Google Assistant and Alexa, Bishop AI is a conversational, contextual chatbot that can perform defined tasks on command.
+Inspired by Siri, the Google Assistant and Alexa, Bishop AI is a conversational, contextual virtual assistant that can perform defined tasks on command.
 It is built to handle Q/A style conversation as well as following a conversation.
-Rather than trying to build a chatbot solely based on neural networks that can handle contextual conversations (the holy grail of NLP AI), this chatbot uses a template based input/output system that is easy to understand and falls back to using a classifier when the input doesn't match a template exactly.
+Rather than trying to build a chatbot solely based on neural networks that can handle contextual conversations (the holy grail of NLP AI), Bishop AI uses a template based input/output system that is easy to understand.
 While the server expects natural language commands in the form of text and provides responses as text, each client can be set up to enable Speech-to-Text and Text-to-Speech.
 The key difference from the mainstream virtual assistants is that the functionality is broken into plugins.
 This allows building a customized virtual assistant that can do what the other popular assistants can do (if not more) or building a virtual assistant that is very good at a limited domain.

 ## Demo